Ivančice: Sights

-The landmark of the central town square is the Church of the Assumption of the Virgin Mary.
+The main landmark of the central town square is the Church of the Assumption of the Virgin Mary.
 It is a Gothic building with a prismatic tower.
 In the middle of the square is Marian column from 1726 and a fountain with a statue of Saint Florian.

 The Renaissance building of the Old Town Hall from 1544 houses a museum with Monument of Alphonse Mucha, who was born right here.
 The museum also has an exhibition on life and work of actor Vladimír Menšík, another famous native.
 The former residence of Lords of Lipá is another sight of the town square.
 Today it serves as a town hall.

 The Church of Saints Peter and Paul in Řeznovice is the most valuable monument of the town.
 It is a Romanesque structure from the first half of the 12th century.

 The Jewish Quarter has an area of 2.75 ha and consisted of 83 houses, out of which 45 are preserved to this day.
 The synagogue was built in the Empire style in 1851–1853.
 It replaced an old synagogue first mentioned in 1613.
 The synagogue served its purpose until 1942.
 After the World War II, it was used as a warehouse, and today it is converted into a library and cultural centre.

 In Ivančice is a large Jewish cemetery with Gothic and Renaissance tombs.
 It is the third oldest Jewish cemetery in the country.
 It was probably founded in the second half of the 15th century.
 The oldest preserved tombstone comes from 1548, 1552 or 1580.
 There is also the ceremonial hall built in 1902–1903.
 It contains a small museum exhibition on the history and monuments of the local Jewish community.

 A technical monument is the railway viaduct over the Jihlava River from 1870, which is 42 m high.